07th-mod/enter_extractor/Readme.md

 Note that there is a delay between when the program starts, and when the first files start being written to disk.

+# Supported Games

+The C++ extractor (and `blabla.py`) is known to work with files from the following games
+- Higurashi no Naku Koro Ni Sui (PS3)
+- Higurashi no Naku Koro Ni Hou (Switch)
+- Gensou Rougoku no Kaleidoscope (Switch, `.msk` / `MSK4` support has issues)

+Other Entergram games may or may not work

 # Extra Information

 - An older Python version is available in `OLD_python_version`.
 It may break a lot.